49th Annual Dental Assistants' Seminar

-Richard J. Baylon, D.D.S., Adjunct Assistant Professor, Division of Pediatric Dentistry, Department of Developmental and Surgical Sciences, School of Dentistry, University of Minnesota.
+Richard J. Baylon, D.D.S., Adjunct Assistant Professor, Division of Pediatric Dentistry, University of Minnesota School of Dentistry.
 Dr. Baylon maintains a four-clinic private practice limited to pediatric dentistry, with three partners.
 He is a member of St. Paul Children’s Hospital Staff, and also serves as a consulting pediatric dentist for 3M ESPE dental products.

 Vicki Erdmann, M.S., R.D., L.D., registered dietitian, licensed in the state of Minnesota.
 Ms. Erdmann has taught dietetics and nutrition at Normandale Community College in Bloomington, Minnesota for 36 years.
 Her interest in cultural sensitivity came about as a result of interactions with students of many cultures at Normandale.

 Donna M. Hecker, D.D.S., M.S., private practice limited to prosthodontics in Chanhassen and Burnsville, Minnesota.